-The purpose of the System's investments is to provide for long-term growth, while also ensuring a reliable cash flow that meets the funding requirements of the near-term pension obligation.
-To achieve these goals, the investments are allocated to a variety of asset types and strategies in order to meet the current funding needs as well as future growth requirements of the pension liability.
+The purpose of the System's investments is to provide for long-term growth, while also ensuring a reliable cash flow that meets the funding requirements of the near-term pension obligations.
+To achieve these goals, the investments are allocated to a variety of asset types and strategies in order to meet the System's current funding needs as well as future growth requirements.
 Equity-related investments are included for their long-term return and growth characteristics.
-While a majority of fixed income and debt-related investments are generally included in the allocation for their ability to control investment risk and provide for a reliable cash flow that meets the funding requirements of the pension payments, a portion is strategically invested in more actively traded markets.
+While a majority of fixed income and debt-related investments are generally included in the allocation for their ability to control investment risk and provide for a reliable cash flow that meets the funding requirements, a portion is strategically invested in more actively traded markets.
 It is important to note that the change from year to year is due not only to changes in fair values but also to purchases, sales, and redemptions.
 Tables 1, 2, and 3 summarize and compare financial data for the current and prior years.

-Table 1

-Summary schedule of fiduciary net position as of March 31, 2017, as compared to March 31, 2016:
+Table 1 Summary schedule of fiduciary net position as of March 31, 2020, as compared to March 31, 2019: